- What does United Way of Central Maryland (UWCM) do?

 Through collected data and partner input, United Way has found that a large number of central Maryland residents have unmet basic needs, such as access to healthy food, housing and health care.

-A: Through 2-1-1 Maryland at United Way of Central Maryland, people seeking assistance are connected to the most pertinent health and human service providers, confidentially and free of charge 24/7.
+A: IN FY 2014, 2-1-2- MD at the United Way of Central Maryland answered more than 96,409 calls from seeking help.
+Those needing assistance are connected to the most pertinent health and human service providers, confidentially and free of charge 24/7.
 People in need no longer have to navigate a complicated web of resources on their own; a trained, caring call specialist from 2-1-1 will listen to their individual issues and connect them with the appropriate help.

 In the 2013 fiscal year, 2-1-1 MD at UWCM answered more than 78,000 calls from people seeking help.
 The top five call requests to 2-1-1 MD at UWCM are for legal and tax assistance, housing, utilities, individual and family supports, and food.